jkotests/watirways/manuscript/locator/locator_basics-label.md

 ## Label

 Elements can also be located by their associated label element's text.
-Note that this only works in Watir-Webdriver.

 In the following html, the input field has an associated label with the text "First Name:".